macastrogimenez/MyPPCPRepo/Assigment1/exercise01/textual_answers_exercises01.md

 ### Exercise 1.1.3

-All three expressions are equally susceptible to interleaving problems when executed inside a while loop with multiple threads.

-#### with count += 1

-The results are very similar to "count = count + 1" : 19165454, 19412820, 19212987

-#### with count++

-Very similar: 19411636, 19264517, 19082172

-// Explain why your solution is correct, and why no other output is possible.
-Note: In your explanation, please use the concepts and vocabulary introduced during the lecture, e.g., critical sections, interleavings, race conditions, mutual exclusion, etc.
+`count += 1`, `count = count + 1`, and `count++` (or `++count`) all perform the same underlying sequence:

+1. Read the value of `count`.
+2. Add one.
+3. Write the new value back.

+The only difference is in their expresion result (e.g., `count++` returns the old value, `++count` and `count += 1` return the new value).
+In a multithreaded context, they are all equally unsafe because the increment is not atomic — race conditions can occur regardless of which form is used.

 ### Exercise 1.1.4

+The name of the file is TestLongCounterExperiments.java

 The idea of mutual exclusion is to prevent two or more threads from modifying or reading shared data in a way that causes race conditions or inconsistent states.

 No other output is possible because the section of the code that has been edited is the critical section that makes the program as a whole be thread-safe (or not - as it was in its original state).

-I changed the count type from long to AtomicLong so that "count++" would be replaced by "count.getAndIncrement()" which should execute in a single step.
-I also added an instance of a lock to the LongCounter class and used it inside the LongCounter.increment() method so the lock would be acquired by any thread that is using the method increment() and not released until the very last line of the increment() method.
-Also, using ReentrantLock is particularly safe since it allows the Thread that currently holds the lock to request for it once more if it needs it (as it would be in the case of incrementing the counter which consists of several steps).
+Using ReentrantLock is particularly safe since it allows the Thread that currently holds the lock to request for it once more if it needs it (as it would be in the case of incrementing the counter which consists of several steps).

 Finally, since no interleaving is possible the program returns '20000000' as expected.

 ### Exercise 1.1.5

-Yes, my critical section contains the least number of lines of code since "count++" which executed in multiple steps has been replaced with "count.getAndIncrement()" which executes atomically.
+Yes, my critical section contains the least number of lines of code since "count++" is the only operation that needs to be thread-safe.

 ## Exercise 1.2